cwoods97/CSE110-App/README.md

 Computer with internet connection <br />
 Google Chrome

-# How To Run:
+# How To Install and Run:

+Clone the git repository https://github.com/cwoods97/CSE110-App.git <br />
+Navigate to the root directory of the repo and run ‘npm install’. <br />
+Run ‘npm start’ in the root directory. <br />
+Navigate into the client/ directory and run ‘npm install’. <br />
+Run ‘npm start’ in the client/ directory. <br />
-Navigate to www.speakeasy.ml in your browser <br />
+Navigate to localhost:3001 in your browser. (note it may take awhile to compile and start) <br />
-Login with a test account's credentials below <br />
+Login with a test account’s credentials below.

 # Test Account Credentials:
 Email: test2@test.edu, Password: test123 <br />